Battle of San Pietro Infine: Preparations

 The Germans occupied San Pietro in September 1943 to prepare the defenses.
 They evacuated all non-essential Italians from the town, meaning women, children and old men; they conscripted able-bodied men to help set up the defenses and requisitioned available vehicles and beasts of burden.
-They set up a defensive apparatus in the whole territory, in particular on Mount Sambúcaro and Mount Lungo, which overlooked the Mignano Gap.
+They set up a defensive apparatus in the whole territory, in particular on Monte Sambúcaro and Monte Lungo, which overlooked the Mignano Gap.
 These were strategically important positions because they allowed the control of the long stretch of Route 6, important for the advance of the Allies.
 The Fifth Army began to attack the Reinhard/Bernhardt Line on 5 November, and the attacks continued into December.

 The Battle of San Pietro was preceded by Allied attacks on the Camino hill mass at the entrance to the Mignano Gap (named for the small town on the road at that point).
 The entire hill mass is about 10 km long and 6 km wide.
-After that, the main Allied effort was against the German defenses on Mount Sambúcaro and Mount Lungo, which dominated the narrow valley on the northeast and southwest respectively.
-As a point of historical interest, the assault on Mount Lungo was aided for the first time by the 1st Italian Motorized Group, part of the recently reconstituted Italian army, now fighting on the side of the Allies.
+After that, the main Allied effort was against the German defenses on Monte Sambúcaro and Monte Lungo, which dominated the narrow valley on the northeast and southwest respectively.
+As a point of historical interest, the assault on Monte Lungo was aided for the first time by the 1st Italian Motorized Group, part of the recently reconstituted Italian army, now fighting on the side of the Allies.